pojntfx/networked-linux-memsync/docs/notes.md

 ### Downtime

-- TODO: Benchmark for `Open` time for userfault vs. r3map (doesn't matter if direct/mount/migration - the NBD overhead counts here)
+- TODO: Benchmark for `Open` time for userfault vs. r3map (doesn't matter if direct/mount/migration - the NBD overhead counts here.
+But be very careful about how much of `userfaultfd` is just `mmap`ing - maybe fix that first (noreserve etc.))
 - TODO: Benchmark for minimum downtime of direct/mount (one step - `Open` = downtime) vs. migration (two steps - `Finalize` = downtime)

 ## Discussion